Case Converter

 Once your capitalization looks right, you might want to finish tidying the text.
 Clean up spacing or odd symbols with Text Cleaner, count content precisely with Word Counter, strip stray whitespace via Remove Spaces, or batch-edit phrases with Find & Replace.
 For clarity and reading level checks, try Readability Test Tool.
 Working with encoded data or links?
 Base64 Encoder & Decoder and URL Encoder/Decoder slot neatly into the same workflow.

-Frequently asked questions
+Frequently asked questions about text case conversion

 Does this case converter change punctuation or numbers?